Ajmer Monuments

 Ana Sagar lake is a beautiful lake in the

-heart of the city.
-There is a high hill on the south western
+heart of the ajmer city.
+There is a high hill on the south

-side of Ana Sagar, known as Sada Bahar hil, On the South western
+western side of Ana Sagar, known as Sada Bahar hil, On the

-the first time.
-He used to sit on the stone-bench lying inside
+here for the first time.
+He used to sit on the stone-bench

 On the North-Eastern side of Sada Bahar is